mulesoft-assets/template-sfdc2sfdc-user-broadcast/README.md

 # Use Case <a name="usecase"/>
 As a Salesforce admin I want to synchronize Users between two Salesfoce orgs.

 This Template should serve as a foundation for setting an online sync of Users from one SalesForce instance to another.
-Everytime there is a new User or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the User on the target org.
+Everytime there is new User or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the User on the target org.

 What about Passwords?
 When the User is updated in the target instance, the password is not changed and therefore there is nothing to concern about in this case.
 Password set in case of User creation is not being covered by this template considering that many different approaches can be selected.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided in Process and On Complete stages.
-The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest SalesForce updates/creations matching a filter criteria and executing the batch job.
+The integration is triggered by a scheduler defined in the flow that is going to trigger the application, querying newest SalesForce updates/creations matching a filter criteria and executing the batch job.
 During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
 The last step of the Process stage will group the users and create/update them in SFDC Org B.
 Finally during the On Complete stage the Template will log output statistics data into the console.